-Up to 9 Years* of Patient Exposure From Phase 1 Trials Through Ongoing Open-Label Extension Study1-5
+10 Yearsa of Patient Experience From Phase 1 Trials Through Open-Label Extension Study1-4

 The Largest Number of Patients With RMS Studied in Pivotal